YeyaSwizaw/compiler-construction/doc/code-reviews/week1.md

 however this is not something that I like the idea of, as it gets messy when a user wants to install dependancies their own way, which is the usual case anyway.

+In addition to this, I will likely apply some of the positive feedback that I gave.
+I particularly liked how my partner had set up travis-ci to do automated testing, and this is very likely something I will also do.